Chart Color Schemes

 Booragoon hosts an older demographic, ranking in the top quartile nationwide

-The median age in Booragoon is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's average of 38 years.
-The 65-74 age group constitutes 11.7% of the population in Booragoon, compared to a lower representation of the 25-34 cohort at 9.4%.
-According to data from the 2021 Census, the 75 to 84 age group has increased from 6.3% to 8.0% of the population.
-Conversely, the 45 to 54 age group has decreased from 13.6% to 12.9%.
-Population forecasts for 2041 indicate substantial demographic changes in Booragoon.
-Notably, the 75 to 84 age group is projected to grow by 73%, reaching 2,419 people from 1,401.
-The combined 65+ age groups are expected to account for 78% of total population growth, reflecting Booragoon's aging demographic profile.
-Conversely, the 0 to 4 and 5 to 14 age cohorts are projected to experience population declines.
+The median age in Booragoon is 42 years, significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
+The 65-74 age group comprises 11.7% of the population in Booragoon, compared to a lower prevalence of the 25-34 cohort at 9.4%.
+Post-2021 Census data shows an increase in the 75 to 84 age group from 6.3% to 8.0%, while the 45 to 54 cohort has decreased from 13.6% to 12.9%.
+By 2041, population forecasts indicate substantial demographic changes for Booragoon, with the 75 to 84 age group expected to grow by 73% (adding 1,020 people), reaching a total of 2,419 from its previous count of 1,398.
+Notably, the combined age groups of 65 and above will account for 77% of the total population growth in Booragoon, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.